Home » Blog » COMPARATIVE ANALYSIS OF THE CONCEPT OF SEPARATION OF POWERS WITH REFERENCE TOUK INDIA AND USA

 • President is elected separately from the legislature

-• 6 tenure of the president
+• 4-year term of the president

 • Independent judiciary with security of tenure